1.9K Reviews | 4.7 Star Rating | 20+ years of experience | 72k+ Patients Treated

 A Friendly Guide from GastroDoxs

-Anal fissures are small tears in the skin around the anus.
-They can cause sharp pain, itching, and even bleeding.
-At GastroDoxs, we believe in giving clear and friendly advice.
-Whether you're in Houston or anywhere else, this guide will help.
-Learn what causes fissures, how to prevent them, and how to treat them at home.
-We'll also share expert tips from Dr. Bharat Pothuri.
+Anal fissures are minor tears in the skin around the anus.
+They can cause sharp pain, itching, and sometimes bleeding.
+At GastroDoxs, we provide clear, friendly advice.
+Whether you're in Houston or elsewhere, this guide covers causes, prevention, home treatments, and expert tips from Dr. Bharat Pothuri.

 Section 1: What Are Anal Fissures?

-An anal fissure is a small tear in the thin lining of the anus.
-It can happen after passing hard or large stools.
-The tear may cause sharp pain, burning, or even bleeding during and after bowel movements.
-Fissures usually heal within a few weeks with simple home care.
-But if the tear goes deeper, it can become chronic and require medical attention.
+An anal fissure is a small tear in the lining of the anus.
+It may happen after passing hard or large stools and can cause sudden pain, burning, or bleeding during bowel movements.
+Most fissures heal in a few weeks with simple home care, but deeper tears can become chronic and need medical attention.

 Section 2: Causes and Symptoms of Anal Fissures

-Understanding causes and symptoms of anal fissures is key to prevention and relief.
+Knowing the causes and symptoms helps with prevention and relief.

 Common Causes